OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseMap_v2.md

         default: False

-        <p class="jekyll-theme-minimal scene-class-attr-comment">If on, 4-dimensional noise is used instead of 3-dimensional</p>
+        <p class="scene-class-attr-comment">If on, 4-dimensional noise is used instead of 3-dimensional</p>

     </p>